IzuMi1217/my-portfolio/content/about/about.md

 title: Hello!

-content: I'm a Honours student at the University of Sydney at Future System Architechture Lab (FSA-Lab) supervised by A/Prof. Shuaiwen Leon Song.
+I'm a Honours student at the University of Sydney at Future System Architechture Lab (FSA-Lab) supervised by A/Prof. Shuaiwen Leon Song.
 My research focouses on Machine Learning Systems design.

 # Choose the user profile to display